Learning environments for education outcomes

 Boards must make sure that their project consultant or contractor complies with legal requirements, Ministry design standards and best practice standards to ensure the property is safe, fit for purpose and provides long term value for money.

-Resources that further explore the relationship between teaching and learning and the physical environment:
+Find case studies, research and other sources that further explore the relationship between teaching and learning and the physical environment on our reference material for designers and schools page.

 Last reviewed: Has this been useful?
 Give us your feedback